ollila/solar-battery-optimizer/README.md

 # solar-battery-optimizer
 Python LP Optimizer for solar power plant and battery dimensioning utilizing PuLP solver.

-Program will output cumulative cost and savings information in .png file
+Program will output cumulative cost and savings information in .png file.
+Program will also give hour-by-hour charging and discharging amounts for battery in optimized_decisions although it's not extracted currently.

 **Inputs**